dagbjorn/microcoffeeoncloud/README.md

 ##### Create an access token in DockerHub

-The `.github/workflows/build.yml` workflow requires an access token for authenticating to DockerHub.
+The `build.yml` workflow requires an access token for authenticating to DockerHub.

 Open https://hub.docker.com, sign in to your DockerHub account and create an access token as follows.

 :information_source: With free accounts, you can only create one single access token.

-Select USERNAME > Account Settings > Security > New Access Token
+Select your username > Account Settings > Security > New Access Token
 - Access Token Description: My only access token
 - Access permissions: Read, Write, Delete (Only choice available for personal accounts)
-- Generatee
+- Generate

-:point_right: Make a copy of the generated copy; you won't see it again..
+:point_right: Make a copy of the generated token; you won't see it again...

-##### Store DockerHub access token in a GitHub secret
+##### Store DockerHub access token in GitHub secrets

-Go back to your GitHub repo and add the DockerHub access token in a secret.
+Go back to your GitHub repo and add your DockerHub username and access token in two secrets.

-Add secrets in GitHub repo:
 microcoffeeoncloud repo > Settings > Secrets > New repository secret
 - Name: DOCKERHUB_USER
 - Value: <username>